simeonreusch/planobs/README.md

 # Triggering ZTF

-`ztf_plan_obs` can be used for directly scheduling ToO observations with ZTF.
+`planobs` can be used for directly scheduling ToO observations with ZTF.
 This is done through API calls to the `Kowalski` system, managed by the kowalski python manager [penquins](https://github.com/dmitryduev/penquins).

 To use this functionality, you must first configure the connection details.
 You need both an API token, and to know the address of the Kowalski host address.
 You can then set these as environment variables: